Takashi Yoshimatsu

 Takashi Yoshimatsu (吉松 隆, Yoshimatsu Takashi) is a Japanese classical music composer.
-He is well known for composing the 2003 remake of Astro Boy.
+He is well known for composing the score for the 2003 remake of Astro Boy.

 Biography

 Yoshimatsu was born and raised in Yoyogi, Tokyo.
 He did not receive formal musical training while growing up.
 Yoshimatsu was a fan of The Walker Brothers and The Ventures when he was 13, but symphonies of Ludwig van Beethoven and Pyotr Ilyich Tchaikovsky fascinated him when he was 14.
 When he entered Keio High School, he had hoped to go to medical school, but eventually changed his aspirations to become a symphony writer.
 While studying at the Faculty of Engineering at Keio University, he became an apprentice of Teizo Matsumura.
 Although he says that he was not influenced in any way by Matsumura's style, his 1974 solo piano piece, To the companion star of Sirius (Op.
 1), shows a strong influence of contemporary music, including Matsumura's.
 He was introduced to Manabu Kawai, a professor at Tokyo University of the Arts, who encouraged him to study harmony and counterpoint, but he gave up taking lessons after a few months and left the university in March 1974.
 At this time, while composing music as art music, he was also fascinated by progressive rock music such as Pink Floyd, Yes, Emerson, Lake & Palmer, etc., and joined rock bands as a keyboard player.

 In 1975, through Matsumura's introduction, Yoshimatsu met Isao Harada, and on November 28, 1978, he made his debut as a composer by presenting Forgetful Angel at a private concert hosted by Harada (although he received no fee for the composition).
-In the meantime, he entered various composition competitions about 20 times and was unsuccessful, but in 1980, Dorian for orchestra was selected for the Composition Prize of the Foundation for the Promotion of Symphony Music.
-Since then he composed a number of pieces before making his name with the serialist Threnody to Toki in 1981.
+In the meantime, he entered composition competitions about 20 times and was unsuccessful; however, in 1980, Dorian for orchestra was selected for the Composition Prize of the Foundation for the Promotion of Symphony Music.
+He composed a number of pieces before making his name with the serialist Threnody to Toki in 1981.
 In Hiroshi Aoshima's book Composer's Way of Thinking (Kodansha's New Library of Knowledge, 2004), there is a description that he won the Otaka prize for Threnody to Toki (p.
 263), but Yoshimatsu himself has denied this on his website.